aaronsnoswell/bible-qr-code/README.md

 # bible-qr-code

-Have you ever wanted to generate a QR code that opens a bible to a specific spot?
+Have you ever wanted to generate a QR code that opens the Bible to a specific spot?

 This simple python script does just that - it uses a [URI intent](https://developer.android.com/reference/android/content/Intent.html) that the
 [YouVersion Bible app](https://www.youversion.com/) handles to launch the bible app to the desired location.